 The company’s constitution specifies:

-- There must be no more than 13 ordinary member directors.
+- there must be no more than 11 ordinary member directors

-- Directors are appointed annually at the company’s Annual General Meeting by Cancer Council Australia’s eight member bodies.
+- ordinary Directors are appointed annually at the company’s Annual General Meeting by Cancer Council Australia’s eight member bodies

 Board members are appointed on a representative rather than skills basis.
 The Chair and Chief Executive Officer oversee the induction process for new Board members.